Juniper-SE/Apstra_IBA_Probes/OS_Version_Compliance/release_4.2.1/README.md

 Source processor configuration:
 - To define the probe as  **Static Stages** one we will choose a data type of `Text`, because our service value data type is `string`.
 By choosing this data type, we will be asked to map the key name `hostname` to a graph expression.
 We will simmply use the graph node property `hostname`, use the graph explorer to run the query and check the results.
+  - We also matching a `property_set` node in the same graph expression.
+The reason for this is to use it in the context keys so be able to derive from the graph the values stored in the `Compliance_Check_For_IBA` property-set.
+This will create additionnal columns named `hardened_version_regex` and `excluded_version_regex` which will be leveraged by some analytics processors in the pipeline to automatically infer the regexp values to check against.
+  - Other context keys are created to provide context augmentation: `Device_model` and `Device_role`.

 ![OS_Version_Compliance_Check_Probe_Source_Processor](Images/OS_Version_Compliance_Check_Probe_Source_Processor.png)